Hong Kong is one of the easiest places in the world to start a business, especially when you know the steps to take.

 In Hong Kong, every company is legally required to have a local company secretary.

-Every Hong Kong company is required to have a registered business address in Hong Kong.
+Every Hong Kong company is required to have a registered business address located in Hong Kong.

-If you are in Hong Kong and have a local address, you may be able to use that address as your registered business address.
-However, if you are located outside Hong Kong and need to set up a registered address for your Hong Kong business, the process can become more challenging.
-In such cases, you have two main options:
+If you have a local address in Hong Kong, you may use it as your registered business address.
+If you're based outside Hong Kong, setting one up can be more challenging.
+In that case, you have two main options:

 You can use a service provider that offers registered address services, along with mail scanning or forwarding.
 For example, Statrys provides a comprehensive company registration service that includes a company secretary, a registered address, and mail scanning and forwarding services.
 This ensures that your legal documents are securely handled and not lost.